The Chandra X-Ray Observatory (CXO) combines an efficient

 Section 2.6.2 for details.

 The Chandra orbit is highly elliptical and varies with time.
-In 2017-Dec the apogee height, after decreasing since mid-2012, reached a minimum of ∼ 129,000 km; the perigee altitude, after rising since mid-2012, reached a maximum of ∼ 19,000 km.
-The orbital eccentricity accordingly reached its minimum of ∼ 0.68 in 2017-Dec.
-Since then, the eccentricity has increased, reaching its mission maximum of ∼ 0.91 in 2023-July, at which time the apogee altitude reached its maximum of ∼ 148,000 km and the perigee altitude its mission minimum of ∼ 1060 km.
-Eccentricity has now begun to decrease again, a trend which will continue until ∼ 2029.
+In 2023-July the perigee altitude, after decreasing since late 2017, reached its mission minimum of 1045 km; the apogee height, after rising since 2017, reached a maximum of ∼ 148,000 km.
+The orbital eccentricity accordingly reached its maximum of ∼ 0.91 in 2023-July.
+Since then, the eccentricity has decreased, reaching ∼ 0.88 in mid-2024, at which time the apogee altitude was ∼ 145,000 km and the perigee altitude ∼ 2350 km.
+The trend for decreasing eccentricity and increasing perigee altitude will continue until ∼ 2029.
 The orbit allows for high observing efficiency as the satellite spends most of the time well above the radiation belts ( ∼ 70%) and long observations (currently ∼ 180 ksec) are made possible in principle by the orbital period of 63.5h (but see Section 3.3 for limitations due to spacecraft thermal considerations).

 1.9 Particle Detector